ANALYSIS-Global chip shortage threatens production of laptops, smartphones and more

 The surge in demand has meant 8-inch plants, which tend to make older, less sophisticated chips, are under strain, analysts and industry sources said.

-Taiwan's TSMC dominates the market for contract chip manufacturing, with Samsung trailing a distance second, followed by the likes of SMIC, GlobalFoundries and UMC, according to Trendforce data.
+Taiwan's TSMC dominates the market for contract chip manufacturing, with Samsung trailing a distant second, followed by the likes of SMIC, GlobalFoundries and UMC, according to Trendforce data.

 "The problem seems chiefly to be at the foundries," said a European semiconductor industry source, who said TSMC and GlobalFoundries in particular looked to be under pressure.